Yellowstone Club Stats:

 Looking for private powder skiing, a luxury club for like-minded entrepreneurs, a spectacular setting in Montana’s stunning mountains, a gated community for millionaires and billionaires?
 Yellowstone Club has your valet ski ticket, an alpine concierge and a luxury mountain mansion with your name on it.

 Next door to Big Sky Resort is this vast 2,200-acre private playground among Montana’s mountains, with high-speed lifts and well-heeled members, skiing perfectly groomed trails.
-Justin Timberlake & Jennifer Biel, Bill Gates, Warren Miller, Greg LeMonde, Annika Sorrenstam, Jack Kemp and Dan Quayle are members.
-Tom Brady and Giselle came here on ski holiday after the Patriots 5th Super Bowl Championship.
+Justin Timberlake & Jennifer Biel, Bill Gates, Mark Zuckerberg, Greg LeMonde, Annika Sorrenstam, Jack Kemp and Dan Quayle are members.
+Tom Brady and Giselle come here after the Patriots’ Super Bowl.

 Yellowstone Club is posh but personal, elegant but environmentally friendly, flush with cash but family friendly and causal.
 The Club is located in the remote mountains of Montana near the northwest corner of Yellowstone National Park, bordering Big Sky’s 5,570 acres ski terrain, which members can also access ski (through the guarded gates) from Yellowstone Club. members have rare lift lines – just untouched powder, elegant slopeside lodges and an active community of like-minded millionaires.

 What is extremely impressive, besides the mountainous Montana landscape and endless blue sky, is Yellowstone’s Club’s real estate, magnificent log hewn mansions gracing the ski slopes of the immaculate ski resort.
-Yellowstone Club membership dues are $300,000, and you will need to buy or build a luxe mountain home at $3 million or more, once you’ve been invited to join the club.
+Yellowstone Club initial membership dues are $400,000, plus over $40,000 a year, and you will need to buy or build a luxe mountain home at $3 million or more, once you’ve been invited to join the club.

 Ski members are dripping with diamond Bogner ski suites and super snooty – you’d think – but no – instead families are out skiing fresh groomed runs, Jack Kemps’ namesake trail “Quarterback Sneak” which is also a Tom Brady favorite with his kids.